 - Eligibility: Students admitted for the 2013-14 academic year and beyond.

 - Renewal: The Karr Achievement Scholarship is renewable for up to four years.
 Recipient must maintain satisfactory academic progress.

 - Summary: Scholarship program established in 2016 by Northwestern for students who have completed their studies at City Colleges of Chicago and transferred to Northwestern.

 - Eligibility: Students admitted for the 2016-17 academic year and beyond.

-- Renewal: The Star Scholarship is available for up to two years.
+- Renewal: The Star Scholarship is available for up to three years.
 Recipient must maintain satisfactory academic progress.